 4) Present and correct?

-CV boots are held in place by circular clips, either metal or plastic.
+CV boots are held in place by circular clips, usually metal but sometimes plastic.
 Check these first.
 If they’re still present, correct and tight that’s good.
 If they’re missing, there may well be dirt within the gaiter.
 Replace a missing tie ASAP, but not before pulling the gaiter back to check there’s nothing in there but grease.

 5) Grease is the word